foxbunny/javascript-by-example/README.md

 ## License

 This code in this repository is licensed under the MIT license.
+See the license file for more information.

 ## Reporting issues